eXascaleInfolab/TSM-Bench/README.md

 **Notes**:

-- This workload requires two machines.
+- This workload requires two machines; the first for querying and the second for continuous ingestion.
 - We launch each system separately on a remote server and execute the online query remotely using the --host flag.
+- The maximal batchsize depends on your architecture and selected system.
 - Druid does not support multithreading.
-- The maximal batchsize depends on your architecture and selected system.

 **Optional Arguments**:
 - `--n_threads` : Number of threads to use.
 (Default 1)